HardzGuardian/NoteVerse/README.md

     Open [http://localhost:9002](http://localhost:9002) (or your configured port) with your browser to see the result.

-## Deployment to Firebase App Hosting
+## Deployment to Firebase App Hosting (Free)

 This project is configured and ready to be deployed live on the web using **Firebase App Hosting**.
 Follow these steps carefully to launch your application.
+Firebase offers a generous free tier, so you won't have to pay anything for this.

 ### Step 1: Login to Firebase